cyrilletuzi/vscode-angular-schematics/walkthroughs/configuration.md

 <br>

-## Enable or disable ngOnInit
+## Enable ngOnInit

-By default in this extension:
-- components does not include `ngOnInit()` (because most pure components should not handle such logic)
-- pages includes `ngOnInit()` (because pages have to handle logic)
+By default in this extension, components do not include `ngOnInit()`, because Angular is now zoneless by default, where `ngOnInit()` is generally not required because of signals.

-But you can enable or disable ngOnInit() as you wish.
+But you can enable ngOnInit() as you wish.

 <br>

 ## Disable change detection optimization

 With the introduction of signals in Angular 16, the good practice is to optimize the change detection strategy of all components and pages to `OnPush`.
+And it is now the default in Angular >= 22.

 If your project uses Angular <=15, or if you or your team are not yet comfortable with these topics, you can disable the change detection optimization in pages and/or in components.

 <br>

-## Disable lazy loading
+## Lazy-loading mode

-By default, for better application performances, pages are generated as lazy loaded components.
-But you can disable lazy loading.
+By default, lazy-loading is used at routes level.
+But you can switch to page level lazy-loading or disable lazy-loading.

 <br>